compphil2mmae/compphil2mmae.github.io/content/en/authors/anja.reinke/_index.md

 # Organizations/Affiliations
 organizations:
-  - name: Lehrstuhl für Philosophische Anthropologie
+  - name: Department of Philosophical Anthropology
     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: '' # Anja Reinke ist zuständig für das Office Management des Lehrstuhls für Philosophische Anthropologie.
+bio: '' # Anja Reinke is responsible for the office management of the Department of Philosophical Anthropology.

 # interests:
 #   - Artificial Intelligence